jurtasun/rcds_intro_nextflow/chapter1/README.md

 ```

 We could also use the `Elvis` operator (`?:`) to supply default values if certain keys are missing from the map, which is a common and elegant way to handle optional inputs.
+The `Elvis` operator is a shorthand in `Groovy` - and other languages - used to provide a default value if something is `null` or `false`.

 Finally, we could practice conditional string construction: for example, only appending the job description if it exists.
 This shows how you can write expressive logic in compact, readable code using `Groovy`'s flexible syntax.